Medical debt relief & forgiveness options

-Even though you don’t intend on filing for bankruptcy, you can tell your creditor that you’re contemplating bankruptcy, and you hope that they’re willing to offer you an affordable payment plan today to help you avoid having to file for bankruptcy.
-The creditors know that if you do file for bankruptcy there’s a chance your entire medical debt can get wiped away clean and they won’t get paid anything, so they may be more inclined to work with you at that point.
+Even though you don’t intend to file for bankruptcy, you can tell your creditor that you’re contemplating bankruptcy, and you hope that they’re willing to offer you an affordable payment plan today to help you avoid having to file for bankruptcy.
+The creditors know that if you do file for bankruptcy, there’s a chance your entire medical debt can get wiped away clean, and they won’t get paid anything, so they may be more inclined to work with you at that point.

 Can’t afford to pay your medical bills and creditors refuse to work with you?

 In this case, a debt validation program could be your best starting point, over debt settlement.